leobix/mban22_software_tools/Orientation/README.md

 Gurobi is a commercial optimization solver that we will use to solve optimization problems in class.
 Here are the basic steps that you will need to follow to install Gurobi:

-1. Make a Gurobi account [`here`](https://www.gurobi.com/registration-general-reg/) using your @mit.edu email address (select the Academic option, not the commercial option).
+1. Register for a Gurobi account on the [gurobi website](https://www.gurobi.com).
+Use your @mit.edu email address, and select the Academic option (not the commercial option).
 2. Download the Gurobi Optimizer software [`here`](https://www.gurobi.com/downloads/) and install.
 3. Create and download an Academic License to use the software [`here`](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
 4. Use the license file to activate the Gurobi software that you installed.
 Follow the instructions on the license page to run the grbgetkey command. **Note that you must be connected to the MIT SECURE network to do this.** If you are not on campus, please move on to the next section (IJulia) and come back to this step later.